777arc/PySDR/content/cyclostationary.rst

 As you can see, we have two signals that have the same cyclic frequency, and two with the same RF frequency.
 This will let us experiment with different degrees of parameter overlap.

-A fractional delay filter with an arbitrary (non-integer) delay is applied to each signal, so that there are no weird artifacts caused by the signals being simulated with aligned samples.
+A fractional delay filter with an arbitrary (non-integer) delay is applied to each signal, so that there are no weird artifacts caused by the signals being simulated with aligned samples (learn more about this in the :ref:`sync-chapter` chapter).
 The rectangular BPSK signal is reduced in power compared to the other two, as rectangular-pulsed signals exhibit very strong cyclostationary properties so they tend to dominate the SCF.

 .. raw:: html